zapodot/akka-test-junit/README.md

     }
 }
 ```
 ## Changelog
-* Version 1.1 (TO BE RELASED): Added the ActorSystemRuleBuilder and the ability to specify configuration for the actor system
+* Version 1.1 (TO BE RELASED): Added the ActorSystemRuleBuilder and the ability to specify configuration and/or enable logging for the actor system
 * Version 1.0: first release

 ## Limitations